Hi, I'm Prithvi

 Numeric extremism

-Having spoken to many knowledgeable and passionate people, there's a clear split in what next gen infrastructure should optimise for:
+There is a clear split in what next-gen infrastructure should optimise for:

-• Model compression, quantisation, tokens/s for LLM serving and inference providers
+• LLM serving and inference providers want compression, quantisation, and tokens per second

-While it's tempting as a hardware company to just platform low-cost inference alone, there is a rich and long history of real analysis needed for engineering and the type of intelligence I'm building.
-I'm not sure much of it holds without floating point representation, and I will never bow to trade-offs and mutual exclusivity.
+It is tempting as a hardware company to platform cheap inference alone, but there is a long, rich history of real analysis in engineering that I don't think holds without floating-point representation.
+I will not bow to trade-offs and mutual exclusivity.

-Ozaki scheme II recovers FP64 accuracy from INT8/FP16 by decomposing floats, running the matmuls in smaller precisions, then reconstructing with the Chinese Remainder Theorem.
-INT8 MACs are 16x smaller than FP64; same die area -> 16x more compute.
-This pipelines, fuses, and avoids kernel launch slowdowns on Zetta hardware.
+Ozaki scheme II recovers FP64 accuracy from INT8 and FP16 by decomposing floats, running the matmuls at lower precisions, and reconstructing with the Chinese Remainder Theorem.
+INT8 MACs are 16x smaller than FP64, so the same die area gives 16x the compute.
+The scheme pipelines, fuses, and avoids kernel launch overhead on Zetta hardware.

-• smelt — pure integer ops for LLMs (ternary quantisation + bit-shift only activations) on commodity CPUs or cheap int hardware
+• smelt - Pure integer ops for LLMs (ternary quantisation plus bit-shift activations) on commodity CPUs or cheap integer hardware.

 Please reach out if you need ML/high-perf hardware!
 Especially if your workloads involve: